t-o-k/POV-Ray-matrices/README.md

 # POV-Ray-matrices
 POV-Ray v3.7 include file for working with matrices

+All rotation matrices created with this library maintain consistency with POV-Ray's left-handed coordinate system convention.

 NB: At the moment this library is Work In Progress, so it is not yet complete and things may suddenly change.

 See also https://en.wikipedia.org/wiki/Matrix_(mathematics)